square/cycler/README.md

 The configuring block is the essence of the recycler view.
 It contains all the row definitions and how to bind data.

-You can ask the API to create the RecyclerView object for you –using the `create` method– or configuring an existing instance –through the `adopt` method.
-The later is useful if you already have a layout which the recycler view is part of.
+You can ask the API to create the RecyclerView object for you – using the `create` method – or configure an existing instance – through the `adopt` method.
+The latter is useful if you already have a layout which the recycler view is part of.

 **Examples:**